PyFR/PyFR/doc/src/home.rst

 What is PyFR?
 -------------

-PyFR is an open-source Python based framework for solving advection-diffusion type problems on streaming architectures using the Flux Reconstruction approach proposed by Huynh.
+PyFR is an open-source Python based framework for solving advection-diffusion type problems on streaming architectures using the Flux Reconstruction approach of Huynh.
 The framework is designed to solve a range of governing systems on mixed unstructured grids containing various element types.
-It is also designed to target a range of streaming architectures via use of an in-built domain specific language derived from the Mako templating engine.
+It is also designed to target a range of streaming hardware platforms via use of an in-built domain specific language derived from the Mako templating engine.
 The current release (PyFR |release|) has the following capabilities:

 - Governing equations - Euler, Navier Stokes
 - Dimensionality - 2D, 3D